Shoplifting

-Shoplifting (also known as shop theft, shop fraud, retail theft, or retail fraud) is the theft of goods from a retail establishment during business hours.
+Shoplifting (also known as shop theft, shop fraud, retail theft, retail fraud or microlooting) is the theft of goods from a retail establishment during business hours.
 The terms shoplifting and shoplifter are not usually defined in law, and generally fall under larceny.
 In the retail industry, the word shrinkage (or shrink) is used to refer to merchandise often lost by shoplifting.
 The term five-finger discount is a euphemism for shoplifting, humorously referencing stolen items taken "at no cost" with the five fingers.

 The first documented shoplifting started to take place in 16th century London.
 By the early 19th century, shoplifting was believed to be primarily a female activity.
 In the 1960s, shoplifting began to be redefined again, this time as a political act.
 Researchers divide shoplifters into two categories: boosters (professionals who resell what they steal), and snitches (amateurs who steal for their personal use).
 Shoplifters range from amateurs acting on impulse to career criminals who habitually engage in shoplifting as a form of income.
 Career criminals may use several individuals to shoplift, with some participants distracting store employees while another participant steals items.
 Amateurs typically steal products for personal use, while career criminals generally steal items to resell them on the black market.
-Other forms of shoplifting include swapping price labels of different items, return fraud, or consuming food and drink at a grocery store without paying for it.
+Other forms of shoplifting include swapping the price labels or barcodes of items so the item can be fraudulently purchased at a lower price, return fraud, or consuming food and drink at a grocery store without paying for it.
 Commonly shoplifted items are those with a high price in proportion to their size, such as disposable razor blades, electronic devices, vitamins, alcoholic beverages, and cigarettes.